-To broaden community service of Clackamas County Master Gardeners by providing seed money to projects which further the use of plants as food, as tools for education, as benefits to the environment, and as a means to beautify the community.
+To broaden Clackamas County Master Gardeners’ community service by providing seed money for projects which further the use of plants as food, as tools for education, as benefits to the environment, and as a means to beautify the community.

 The application will be filled out and submitted by the sponsoring Clackamas County Master Gardener.

 Click here for application (*downloads a Word doc to your computer).

 Click here to email the committee with any questions, or call Laura Eyer or Nancy Hopkins.

 The Clackamas County Master Gardener Community Projects Grant Committee has awarded the following grants since 2010

 To build on 2019’s Peace and Meditation Garden project, The Franciscan Spiritual Center added a community labyrinth for walking meditation.
 The $750 grant was used to purchase hedge plants along part of the labyrinth and to transplant some existing viburnum.
 Paul Baker, sponsoring Master Gardener

 Mary S. Young Park in West Linn has had a Pollinator Garden since 2015.
 The $750 grant went toward redesigning the garden and to add flowering plants for the feeding of bees and butterflies.
 Sherry Sheng, sponsoring Master Gardener .
 Sherry has worked with the City of West Linn and SOLVE to develop a 5-year plan and to set up work parties to maintain the garden and community areas in the park.